Gamkreteng/CBIR-in-LTLL-Dataset-MATLAB/README.md

 Download Dataset :

 # Description
-rename.m : Rename the datasets to search more efficiently. text.m : Make a text file of images name. scores.m : Save the scores of all images in a matrix.
+rename.m : Rename the datasets to search more efficiently. \n text.m : Make a text file of images name. \n scores.m : Save the scores of all images in a matrix. \n